nicoleurs/Machine_learning/README.md

 # Machine Learning Projects

-In this repository you can find two folders with prjects I worked on as part of my Data science and engineering certification at Jedha Bootcamp
+In this repository you can find two folders with projects I worked on as part of my Data science and engineering certification at Jedha Bootcamp

 ## Supervised Machine Learning